saraa123/django_project_tracker/README.md

 This project focuses on incorporating django, in order to provide front-end users with the ability to raise issue tickets, or purchase new feature tickets for an app.

 ## UX and UI
+As I was creating a website which allowed users to raise and keep track of issues and features, I wanted to create a theme and design that was inline with the scope of this project.
+* Ease of use:
+    - I incorporated a Bootstrap theme which showcased a dashboard in order for users to easily be able to access different pieces of information
+* Quick access to information:
+    - The home page displays all the issues/features, as well as their progress.
+    - I have created the early workings of progress charts, enabling users to easily identify how many issues/features have been completed, and how many are outstanding.

 ## Features
 - Chart.js
     * Previously I had stated that I wanted to delve further when using Javascript, therefore I chose chart.js to display the charts on this website.
 This allowed me to not only experiment with Javascript, but also experience using scripts in a different manner, such as directly within a HTML document.
 - FontAwesome